sshreyassingh/Research-Paper-Summariser/README.md

 # 📑 AI Research Paper Summariser

-This is a Streamlit-based web app that lets you upload a research paper (PDF) and generates a summary using OpenAI’s GPT-4.
+A Streamlit-based web app that allows you to upload a research paper (PDF) and generate a concise, customizable summary using OpenAI’s **GPT-4o**.

-It helps researchers, students, and professionals quickly grasp lengthy papers by producing concise summaries.
+Ideal for researchers, students, and professionals looking to quickly understand lengthy academic papers.

 ---

 ## 🚀 Features
 - Upload PDF research papers directly through the web interface.
 - Choose summary length: short, medium, or long.
+- Choose summary format: paragraph, pointers, or Q&A.
+- Choose language style: simple or academic.
-- Generates summaries using GPT-4.
+- Generates summaries using GPT-4o.
+- Supports PDFs with content up to ~8000 tokens (~6000 words)for accurate summarization.

 ---